Colleges by Location

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 4, while the number of Afro-American students was 170.
+This school had 4 Asian students and 170 Afro-American students in 2025.
 19 undergrads at this school declared as Hispanic/Latino and 14 as multirace.

 Financial Aid